lavague-ai/LaVague/docs/docs/integrations/fireworks.md

 By default, it will use the open-source `llama-v3p1-70b-instruct` as the LLM & `nomic-embed-text-v1.5` as the embedding model.
 You can change these models for other models provided by Fireworks.

-Since there are no multi-modal LLMs available through the Fireworks API with LlamaIndex, we still use the default `gpt-4o` with OpenAI as the World Model.
+Since there are no multi-modal LLMs available through the Fireworks API with LlamaIndex, we still use the default `gpt-4o` with OpenAI as the World Model `mm_llm`.

 ## Pre-requisites